checkedc/checkedc-clang/clang/docs/checkedc/verification-with-seahorn.md

 ## Running Seahorn

-The main script to launch seahorn and configuring its pipelines is `sea`.
+The main script to launch Seahorn and configuring its pipelines is `sea`.
 You can see the available command by `sea -h`.
 The main verification pipeline can be run with `sea pf file.c`.
 This is a shortcut for running the _Front End_ and _Solving Horn constraints_ (`fe | horn --solve`).
 The output will be either `sat` or `unsat`. `unsat` means that starting from the safe assumptions, there is no way for the program to get to bad states, defined by assertions (assertions will not fail).
 In other words, the program is safe.
 For example, for the code below, that is annotated with the assumptions and assertions, running `sea pf file.c` will return `unsat`.
 ```c
 #include "seahorn/seahorn.h"
 extern int non_deterministic_value();